Browse by . . .

 The Grand Concourse and the Queens Museum

 For me, the ghosts of New York will never clear.
 On a return to the Queens Museum, I find quite another panorama of New York City.
-I had not seen its more than nine thousand square feet since my last visit to the 1964 World's Fair—or my father's death almost three years before.
+I had not seen its more than nine thousand square feet since the 1964 World's Fair.
+By the time I returned, my father had died three years before.
+As a postscript, when the Queens Museum of Art dropped the part about "art," was it trying to tell us something?
+I am afraid so, and as its new name for fall 2013 comes with new architecture to match.
 Loew's Paradise after restoration (2403 Grand Concourse, built 1929)

 Forget the Bronx